ShaunCurtis/Blazr.VSA/Documents/Weather/Functional-Programming.md

  3. Map a `Result<T>` to a `Result`.
 We can express this as `T -> Result`.
  4. Map a `T => TOut` to a `Result<TOut>`.

-The first two are handled by the basic method shown above.
+The first two are handled by the basic template above.

 The third by: